 Remember that if you want the Examination Board to take medical or other Mitigating Circumstances into account, it is important that you provide independent documentary evidence (for example, a letter from your GP or hospital) to support your case, whenever possible.

-The deadlines for submitting information about mitigating circumstances to the Examination Board are:
+The deadlines for submitting information about mitigating circumstances to the Examination Board are available on the website.